“You must pay taxes. But there’s no law that says you gotta leave a tip.”

 - Retirement plan distributions – have you already reached the age of 59 ½?
 If you have, you can now distribute your retirement benefits without incurring any additional tax penalties for making early distributions.
 You should always check with your plan administrators for other restrictions that do not deal with taxation

 - Lawsuits, insurance claims, etc. – if you are in litigation and are awaiting on a settlement, for example a claim of income from employment, property damages, taxation will occur once you receive the money.
 You can speed up the recognition of income by settling early and taking less.
 You may lose by receiving a smaller judgement, but you may save in paying less taxes if you are in a smaller bracket that year

 - EE bonds – if you decided to purchase EE bonds to postpone income taxation on the bond interest, you can simply liquidate these bonds and recognize earned but yet unpaid interest income in the year of the sale

 - Capital gains – only you have the control of when to sell your assets, and that is the greatest advantage you have when deciding when to accelerate income.
 Remember that the new long-term capital gains rates are now as high as 20% if you are in the 39.60% marginal federal tax bracket, 15% if you are in 25%, 28%, 33%, or 35% marginal federal tax brackets, and 0% if you are in the 10%, or 15% marginal federal tax brackets.
 Use this to your advantage.

 - Dividends – if you have control over the company, you can ensure the dividends are paid before close of the year.

-Do you have any questions or comments?
-Feel free to reach out to us to discuss your specific situation.
+Please call (904) 330-1200 today or submit a contact form to discuss your specific situation.
 We are always here to help you.